fineanmol/plant-tree/README.md

-🎋 Updated on Fri, 23 May 2025 09:06:20 GMT
+🌴 Updated on Fri, 23 May 2025 16:22:02 GMT

-> "Simplicity is the soul of efficiency."
+> "Any fool can write code that a computer can understand."